 Impacts of the Holy Spirit among Christians

-Proper handling of gifts of the Holy Spirit will create a lasting positive impact on Christian community and promote God’s kingdom.
+Proper handling of gifts of the Holy Spirit will create a lasting positive impact on the Christian community and promote God’s kingdom.

 The gifts of the Divine Spirit of God are expected to solidify the body of Christ and also enable everyone to properly grow in the love of God.

-The misuse of gifts of the Holy Spirit will create negative impact on the church.
+The misuse of gifts of the Holy Spirit will create a negative impact on the church.
 Christians must exercise caution when operating with their gifts.

-For example, Holy Spirit can elevate a person into limelight through his manifestations, which may cause him to be tempted with pride.
+For example, the Holy Spirit can elevate a person into limelight through his manifestations, which may cause him to be tempted with pride.